A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Weekly and monthly plans help dog owners lock in predictable costs, especially if they need consistent 30-minute walks during the workweek.
 Many walkers offer small discounts for booking multiple sessions in advance, so the cost for dog walking service often drops slightly when you commit to a set schedule.
 The table below shows what these recurring costs usually look like.

 Walking your dog is not just basic dog care.
 It’s also one of the simplest ways to improve their health, behaviour, and overall quality of life.
-Here are just some of the benefits shown in various studies around the world.
+Here are just some of the benefits shown in studies worldwide.

 Physical health benefits